 Where do your potential customers find inspiration for holiday shopping?
 And when it’s time to shop for the holidays, will they remember your brand?
 Get a jump start on holiday sales with October marketing ideas designed to amplify brand awareness.

-Fall promotions can increase your brand visibility and attract new customers just in time for Black Friday.
+Fall promotions can increase your brand and business visibility, attracting new customers just in time for Black Friday.
 Below, we’ll explore why brand awareness campaigns are essential, and strategies for boosting visibility and gathering leads before the holidays hit.

 Why Brand Awareness Is a Top Goal Before the Holidays